yashaka/NSelene/README.md

 ## Versions

-* Upcomig version to use is just released [1.0.0-alpha09](https://www.nuget.org/packages/NSelene/1.0.0-alpha09)
+* Upcomig version to use is just released [1.0.0-alpha10](https://www.nuget.org/packages/NSelene/1.0.0-alpha10)
   * targets netstandard2.0
     * net45 support may be added later
+  * wraps Selenium 4.2.0
   * it differs from [0.0.0.7](https://www.nuget.org/packages/NSelene/0.0.0.7) in the following:
     * repacked in sdk-style format
     * removed things marked as obsolete til 0.0.0.7